donut-party/donut-docs-site/content/docs/system/_index.md

 #### Component Definitions

-Components are (usually) defined as maps that associate signal names with signal handlers.
+Components are defined as maps that associate signal names with signal handlers.
 Signal names include `:donut.system/start`, `:donut.system/stop`, and more.
-(Later on you'll learn about other ways to define components that don't fit this pattern.)

 Component definitions (or just _defs_ for short) are composed into systems by including them in component groups: